Unleavened Faith Logo

 Acts 1:18

-The following is my interpretation of the events that took place leading to the death of Judas Iscariot as recorded in the Scriptures.
-It is supposition based on the facts given.
-It very well could have happen the way I describe it, it may not have.
-I am not being dogmatic about it, I am just responding to those that use this question as a means of disparaging the Bible.
+The following is my interpretation of the events that led to the death of Judas Iscariot, as recorded in the Scriptures.
+It is a supposition based on the facts given.
+It very well could have happened the way I describe it, it may not have.
+I am not being dogmatic about it, I am just responding to those who use this question as a means of disparaging the Bible.
 By Bible I mean the AV 1611, or KJV, in this case probably any and all bibles are meant to be disparaged.

 John 13:26-27 Jesus answered, He it is, to whom I shall give a sop, when I have dipped it.
 And when he had dipped the sop, he gave it to Judas Iscariot, the son of Simon.
 27And after the sop Satan entered into him.
 Then said Jesus unto him, That thou doest, do quickly.

-Judas being an unrepentant thief and evil doer was chosen by God to fulfill the prophesies concern the betrayer of Christ.
-At the time to do the deed, as the Scriptures say, Satan enter into him to guarantee his plan.
-This was necessary as we shall see later.
+Judas, being an unrepentant thief and evildoer, was chosen by God to fulfill the prophecies concerning the betrayer of Christ.
+At the time to do the deed, as the Scriptures say, Satan entered into him to guarantee his plan.
+This was necessary, as we shall see later.

-Judas goes to the Priest and makes his deal and go out and betrays Jesus.
-This having been accomplish and Satan having no more need of Judas departs from him.
+Judas goes to the Priest and makes his deal and goes out and betrays Jesus.
+This having been accomplished and Satan having no more need of Judas, departs from him.
 Satan’s motto: use’m, abuse’m, lose’m.

 Matthew 27:3 Then Judas, which had betrayed him, when he saw that he was condemned, repented himself, and brought again the thirty pieces of silver to the chief priests and elders,